-Holiday Premium Pay - An employee who works on an SCS Board approved holiday is paid Holiday Premium Pay which is at a rate of 2 times the regular rate of pay; Holiday Premium Pay is not overtime pay.
+Holiday Premium Pay - A non-exempt employee who works on an MSCS Board approved holiday is paid Holiday Premium Pay which is at a rate of 2 times the regular rate of pay.
+Holiday Premium Pay is not overtime pay.
 An employee who works overtime on a holiday gets the same overtime rate they would receive on any other day for overtime hours worked.